Adaptive Game Controllers for Individuals with Disabilities

-D1: Development of Adaptive Game Controllers and Energy Expenditure Tables for Active Video Games for Youths with Disabilities
+D1: Development of Adaptive Game Controllers for Active Video Games for Individuals with Disabilities

-Limitations in balance, strength, coordination, power and aerobic fitness can make it difficult for youths with physical disabilities to keep up with their peers during games or sports.
+Limitations in balance, strength, coordination, power and aerobic fitness can make it difficult for individuals with physical disabilities to keep up with their peers during games, sports, or fitness activities.
 This can diminish their enthusiasm for physical activity and result in increased sedentary behavior.
-As a result, children and adolescents with Developmental Disabilities (DD) have lower levels of physical activity and fitness and higher levels of obesity compared to their nondisabled peers.
+As a result, youth and adults with physical disabilities have lower levels of physical activity and fitness and higher levels of obesity compared to their non disabled peers.

-Active video games (AVGs), a category of video games that require whole body movements, hold promise for promoting higher levels of physical activity, weight management, and fitness among youths.
-However, many current AVGs are inaccessible or offer limited play options for youths who are unable to stand, have balance issues, poor motor control, or cannot use their lower body to perform game required movements.
-While there exists a variety of creative adaptations to AVGs that allow people with disabilities to play video games, there are currently no research and development efforts focused on successful play as well as achieving energy expenditure comparable to that in able-bodied versions.
+Active video games (AVGs), a category of video games that require whole body movements, hold promise for promoting higher levels of physical activity, weight management, and fitness among individuals with disabilities.
+However, many current AVGs are inaccessible or offer limited play options for individuals who are unable to stand, have balance issues, poor motor control, or cannot use their lower body to perform game required movements.
+Making AVGs accessible for people with disabilities offers an innovative approach to overcoming a number of barriers to participation in leisure-time physical activity and improving cardio respiratory fitness.

-- Develop adaptive game controllers that will allow youths with disabilities at functionally diverse levels to play the AVGs with satisfactory game play
+1. Develop adaptive game controllers that will allow individuals with physical disabilities, specifically mobility impairments, at functionally diverse levels to play AVGs with a satisfactory quality of game play

-Our long-term goal is to make AVGs accessible and develop an evidence base for the use of AVGs as an exercise modality for improving cardiorespiratory fitness and strength in youths with disability.
+Our long-term goal is to make AVGs accessible and develop an evidence base for the use of AVGs as an enjoyable exercise modality for improving cardiorespiratory fitness and strength in individuals with disability.

 Check this link for adapted AVG controllers developed by RecTech,